codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 max-width="70%"
 %}

-And then in the GIT trigger for each one we set the modified files field to the following values:
+And then in the Git trigger for each one we set the modified files field to the following values:

 * For the *build-nestjs-only* pipeline *MODIFIED FILES* has `my-nestjs-project/**`.
 * For the *build-java-only* pipeline *MODIFIED FILES* has `my-java-project/**`.